Have you been trying to push yourself to be more productive?

 This is counter-intuitive, because we equate productivity with constantly doing something, even if that something is checking e-mail every five minutes.
 But real productivity just means doing things that matter without killing yourself.

 When you eliminate, you get focus.
-If I didn’t eliminate as much as possible when I was working on Passionate Living, I would not have got it done in 2 weeks.
+If I didn’t eliminate as much as possible when I was working on Passionate Living (one of my earlier courses), I would not have got it done in 2 weeks.

 Each day I woke up, I knew that the only thing I had to work on was my ebook.
 That gave me clarity and eliminated procrastination, because the task was so simple.